ulahiri/StoryJS-Core/README.md

 StoryJS-Core
 ============

+**The StoryJS-Core repository is deprecated.
+The code has been directly added to the https://github.com/NUKnightLab/TimelineJS repository.
+No further changes will be made to this repository.**

+---

 Core javascript functionality for StoryJS (including TimelineJS)

 This Source Code Form is subject to the terms of the Mozilla Public